Sister Teresa Dunlevie

-Born in Adelaide in 1884, Nellie Dunlevie attended St Aloyius College for her entire schooling.
+Born in Adelaide in 1884, Ellen (Nellie) Dunlevie attended St Aloyius College for her entire schooling.
 From there she studied at Adelaide Teachers’ College and then joined the South Australian Department of Education.
 She taught for seven years before entering the Convent on April 26, 1913.

 After joining the Convent she became known as Sr Mary Teresa and was the first nun in South Australia to gain a Bachelor of Arts Degree.

 In 1918 she was appointed Headmistress of SAC, a position she held until 1944.
 She was the first old scholar of SAC to be appointed to this role.
 Under her direction, the college developed from a comparatively small school to one of the leading girls’ colleges in Adelaide.
 Part of this development was the introduction of an official college uniforms incorporating the distinctive colours that remain part of the college uniform today.

-Sr Teresa was responsible for many innovations as she encouraged the ideas and use of their skills and talents of every teacher.
+Sr Teresa was responsible for many innovations as she encouraged the ideas and use of the skills and talents of every teacher.
 One example was the introduction of one of the first Montessori kindergartens in the state with Sr Carmel Bourke, and Commercial classes to meet the expressed needs of the students with Sr Brigid Walsh.
 Her progressive approach saw the expansion of the curriculum to include such subjects as Art and Eurythmics.